OAmAr/UConn-Transpo/semat/semeat-4.md

 All members of the team are using the way of working.
 All members have access to practices and tools to do their work.
 Whole team in inspection and adaptataion of way of working.

+### Working Well

+Way of working is working well for the team but, needed some commitments towards task's deadlines.
+Team members are making progress as planned.
+Tools also support the way of working.

 ### Action Items

 For our software developent method, we are using the mixture of agile and waterfall methods because this methods would help us have a strong documentation so, in future we can work on this project to make it stable and fix bugs.